BretFisher/nodejs-rocks-in-docker/README.md

 These are "better" practices really, I'll let you decide if they are "best" for you.

+### You've got a `.dockerignore` right?

+If so it should have at least `.git` and `node_modules` in it, to avoid unnecessary files in your image.

+### Use `npm ci --only=production` first, then layer dev/test on top

+In the `base` stage above, you'll want to copy in your package files and then only install production dependencies.
+Use npm's `ci` command that will only reference the lock file for which exact versions to install.
+Apparently it's faster than `npm install`.

+Then you'll install `devDependencies` in a future stage, but `ci` doesn't support dev-only dependency install, so you'll need to use `npm install --only=development` in the `dev` stage.

+### Change user to `USER node`

+TODO: write this

+### Proper Node.js startup

+TODO: write this

 ### Add Multi-Stage For a Single Dev-Test-Prod Dockerfile

 The way I approach JIT complied languages like Node.js is to have a single Dockerfile that is used for dev, test, and prod.
-This is a good way to keep your images small and easy to manage.
+This is a good way to keep your production images small and still have access to that "fat" dev and test image.
 However, it means that the single Dockerfile will get more complex.

 General Dockerfile flow of stages:

 1. base: all prod dependencies, no code yet
 2. dev, from base: all dev dependencies, no code yet (in dev, source code is bind-mounted anyway)
 3. source, from base: add code
-4. test, from source: copy in dev dependencies, run tests
+4. test/audit, from source: then `COPY --from=dev` for dev dependencies, then run tests.
+Optionally, audit and lint code (if you don't do it on git push already).
 5. prod, from source: no change from source stage, but listed last so in case a stage isn't targeted, the builder will default to this stage

 `--target dev` for local development where you bind-mount into the container